EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Overview and Methodology

-where, $e_{j}$ represents a column vector of the emotion context output from section \ref{emotionRec}, which corresponds to the group outcomes for each individual emotion. $c_j$ is an individual's comfort space constant derived from psychological experiments described in~\cite{ruggiero2017effect}, chosen from a set $\{90.04, 112.71, 99.75, 92.03\}$ corresponding to the comfort spaces (radius in cm) for \{\textit{happy, sad, angry, neutral}\} respectively.
+Here, $C_i$ is the comfort space multiplier given by, where $e_{j}$ represents a column vector of the emotion context output from section \ref{emotionRec}, which corresponds to the group outcomes for each individual emotion. $c_j$ is an individual's comfort space constant derived from psychological experiments described in~\cite{ruggiero2017effect}, chosen from a set $\{90.04, 112.71, 99.75, 92.03\}$ corresponding to the comfort spaces (radius in cm) for \{\textit{happy, sad, angry, neutral}\} respectively.
 These distances are based on how comfortable pedestrians are while interacting with others. $v_g$ is a view-group constant chosen from a set of $\{1, 0.5, 0, 0.5\}$ based on the view group $g$, defined in \cite{narayanan2020proxemo}.